Skip to content

 Annually:

-• Comprehensive cleaning of both coils
+• Comprehensive cleaning of both coils.

-• Check drainage systems
+• Check all drainage systems.

-• Consider a professional check-up if your system is older than 5 years
+• Consider a professional check-up if your system is older than 5 years.

 why-cleain-ac-coils